o3de/o3de.org/content/blog/posts/o3de-interactive-tutorials-prototyping-2022.md

 This was a problem because I couldn’t be certain of the state of the dice prefab in step two.
 In some scenarios, knowing which sub-steps have been simulated is not possible without creating giant if-statements and many near-identical state variables, but this solution is both inefficient and not applicable to other tutorials.

-I risked creating duplicate entities or potentially breaking the tutorial by trying to edit entities which didn't yet exist when the 'simulate' option was selection.
+I risked creating duplicate entities or potentially breaking the tutorial by trying to edit entities which didn't yet exist when the 'simulate' option was selected.
 I knew I could solve the problem by condensing the tutorial into three giant steps, but that seemed inefficient and also unhelpful for the user.
 I decided to create a 'simulate last step' option which displayed the completed result of the tutorial as a reference for the user.

 Finally, as part of my stretch goal, I worked on improving the highlights UI using Qt.
 My focus was to improve the visibility of small widgets.
 I came up with 3 new highlighting options, depending on the size of the widget and the color of the background.
 First, the content of the widget itself could be shaded either blue or red.
 Also, the parent widget could also be highlighted.
 Finally, I explored adding a blinking / pulsing effect.